raghav4-vedi/raghav4-vedi/README.md

 # Hi, I'm Dr. Raghav Chaturvedi 👋

-I'm a computational physicist (PhD, theoretical condensed matter physics).
-I build and validate numerical simulations of physical systems in Python, and apply machine learning to problems in physics.
+I'm a data-driven researcher with a PhD in physics (theoretical condensed matter physics).
+I build and validate numerical simulations of physical systems in Python, and apply machine learning to problems in physics and other quantitative fields.

 - 🔬 Simulations of quantum transport, spintronics, topological condensed matter systems (both Hermitian and non-Hermitian) (using Kwant)
 - 🤖 Machine learning applied to real research problems, packaged as reusable tools